romilly/start-apl/manuscript/Chapter1.md

 Names are useful.
 If you are working on more than one project, you can have several workspaces, one for each project.
 Each has a name which will help you find the workspace you want to use for any given session.

 You can find out all the local workspaces using the )LIB command.
-Here's what happedned when I ran it:
+Here's what happened when I ran it:

 ~~~~~~~~
       )lib